 - Select it if the value of the custom field must be unique.NOTE: The unique value option can only be enforced after the field is created.
 To enforce this option, you must first make sure that all entities in your system have a distinct value for this custom field, then come back to this tab to apply the unique value option to it.
 Selecting this option automatically selects the Mandatory option.

-and select the Priority from the drop-down list.
+name, and select the Priority from the drop-down

 Under the Security section, click to add users and user groups that will be able to see this

 By default, only administrators can see a custom field.